floriankraemer/floriankraemer.github.io/_posts/Rich-Error-Messages.markdown

 > 500 - Server Error

 A completely useless error message, right?
 I guess that you have unfortunately encountered error messages like that many times before.
-As an user affect by this we usually are angry about the lack of information.
+As an user affect by this we usually are, to put it mildly, disappointed about the lack of information.
 This should already motivate us to build better error messages than the ones that annoy us in our daily life.

 Error messages really should contain **all** required information to *understand what happened* and to *identify the cause* of the problem and the entities and actors involved in the given context.

+## Who is addressed by the error messages?

+But who is actually addressed by the error message?
+There are many different stakeholders with *different* needs regarding the amount and depth of the information an error message should communicate:

+* End Users who use the software.
+* Developers who need to debug the software.
+* Developers who use/integrate with your software via its APIs.
+* Client Systems that need to do something with them.

 ## Better Error Messages